metabase/metabase/docs/questions/query-builder/expressions/datetimesubtract.md

 ### Spreadsheets

-Assuming the [events sample data](#calculating-a-start-date) is in a spreadsheet where "Arrive By" is in column A with a date and time format, the spreadsheet function
+Assuming the [events sample data](#calculating-a-start-date) is in a spreadsheet where "Arrive By" is in column A with a datetime format, the spreadsheet function

 ```
 A:A - 30/(60*24)